solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ![This image shows Metrics on the Monitoring tab in the Azure portal.]

-See: [Monitor Azure Database for MySQL Flexible Servers with built-in metrics]
+![Read more icon] [Monitor Azure Database for MySQL Flexible Servers with built-in metrics]

 ### Diagnostic settings